Tzipisb/lncRNA_gut_disease/README.md

 This is the code associated with the paper : lncRNA atlas of inflammatory diseases along the GI tract highlights regulatory mitochondrial metabolic epithelial functions of GATA6-AS1

-Here you can find only the code itself. rnaSeq data is publiclyy available at the following:
+Here you can find only the code itself. rnaSeq data is publicly available at the following:

 Rectal UC: PROTECT (GSE10914), RISK rectal (GSE117993)